 Does the cost vary by house size?

 What are the terms of the mortgage?

-Mortgages are typically financed with 30-year terms depending on what is affordable for the family.
+Mortgages are financed with terms depending on what is affordable for each specific family.

 Where does the mortgage money go?
 Does that help fund more homes?